 How to choose?

 Brand, power and looks will all be a factor when you choose your fire.
-The modern wall-mounted fires are by far the most attractive and practical.
+The modern wall-mounted fires are by far the most attractive and practical and can be a focal point of your living room.
 Many look very similar to a flat screen television and can be fit flush to the wall or protruding slightly (if you want to differentiate it from a wall-mounted flat screen).
 Brands such as Dimplex, Celsi or Flamerite are well-respected and reliable.

 Are they expensive to run?